-With this app and the programs we are integrating into elementary and junior high schools, kids can begin to experience the value of money and the importance of knowing how to make informed decisions based on their willingness to work, and the discipline to know which wants are worthwhile and those that are not.
+With this app, kids can begin to experience the value of money and the importance of knowing how to make informed decisions based on their willingness to work, and the discipline to know which wants are worthwhile and those that are not.
 That way, they focus on the things they really value, and learn how to bypass those they don't.
-All the while, we provide tips to parents about how to talk to kids about complex money concepts in an effort to instill financial discipline.

 We hope you find this a valuable tool in your quest to teach kids financial discipline.
 Feel free to reach out to us with suggestions and any questions you have!

 $4100 in credit card debt